-Excess intake of energy rich diets with high levels of sugars and saturated fat in combination with a sedentary lifestyle has resulted in a worldwide epidemic of obesity and associated metabolic disorders.
 Metabolism is the concerted interplay of several organs (gut, liver, adipose tissue, muscle, vascular system) that interact in an orchestrated way to provide energy from food and distribute it to the other organs (e.g. heart, brain) or use it for storage purposes (typically in adipose tissue, liver, muscle).

 Importantly, each organ is responsible for a specific step in the metabolic chain and has a role in metabolic homeostasis (for instance to keep the concentration of glucose and lipids at constant levels).
 A disturbance in this chain of metabolic events results in metabolic disease indicators such as abdominal obesity (access storage of lipids), hyperlipidemia (high lipid levels), impaired glucose tolerance (uncontrolled glucose levels), hypertension (impaired vessel function) or insulin resistance (inadequate response of metabolic organs to insulin).
-These metabolic disorders often tend to cluster together and especially the combination, called Metabolic Syndrome, poses a major risk for further complications.
-While the precise definition of Metabolic Syndrome remains debated, it is unambiguously clear that combinations of metabolic disorders lead to an enhanced risk for the development cardiovascular disease and Type 2 Diabetes.
+These metabolic disorders often tend to cluster together and especially the combination, called Metabolic Syndrome, poses a major risk for further complications (see also review paper of Grundy SM, Clin Cornerstone.
+2005;7(2-3):36-45, PMID: 16473259).
+While the precise definition of Metabolic Syndrome remains debated, it is unambiguously clear that combinations of metabolic disorders lead to an enhanced risk for the development of cardiovascular disease (CVD), Type 2 Diabetes (T2DM) and neurodegenerative diseases (NDD).
 These different metabolic disorders are undoubtedly related and interconnected (because metabolic dysfunction of one organ directly affects the function of the other organs in the metabolic chain) and are often sharing similar underlying mechanisms.
 Clustering of metabolic anomalies does not only lead to an enhanced risk for cardiovascular diseases and Type 2 Diabetes, but also other complications, like liver diseases as non-alcoholic steatohepatitis (NASH) and hepatic fibrosis, nephropathy (in kidney) and microvascular disease (in retina and brain) can occur.
 Since humans differ in the metabolic capacity of their organs (from person to person), the disease typically manifests in the 'weakest organ with lowest capacity' and most patients develop one or more of the different pathologies of the Metabolic Syndrome simultaneously.
 Due to this cohesion between the different metabolic disorders, their simultaneous occurrence and similar underlying mechanisms, the Metabolic Syndrome can be considered as one disease.
-Life-style changes are the preferred treatment, however the increasing incidence of these metabolic disorders and complications thereof, warrants further development of pharmacological approaches as well.
+Life-style changes are the preferred treatment, however this is associated with poor long-term patient adherence and compliance, and the increasing incidence of these metabolic disorders and complications thereof, warrants further development of pharmacological approaches as well.